Stuart Licht

 Stuart Lawrence Licht is an American chemist and academic.
-He is a Professor Emeritus of Chemistry at George Washington University.
-Licht's research focuses on the electrochemical conversion of carbon dioxide into nanocarbons, as well as solar energy, battery chemistry, and fundamental physical and analytical chemistry.
+He is a Professor Emeritus of Chemistry at George Washington University (GWU).
+Licht's research focuses on carbon capture to mitigate climate change and the electrochemical conversion of carbon dioxide into nanocarbons and other useful society stables, as well as solar energy, battery chemistry, and physical/analytical chemistry.

-His earlier works primarily focused on high efficiency solar cells and photo-electrochemistry, including solar cells that could store energy for night time use.
-His focus slowly transitioned to batteries and fuel cells, including making the first practical aqueous sulfur batteries (overcoming sulfur inherited insulating properties), super iron batteries (based on iron molecules in a plus six oxidative state, which previously was thought impossible to stabilize), the assembling of micro-electrodes, and vanadium diboride batteries and air batteries (redox of 11 or over 11 electrons per vanadium diboride molecule and has energy density over that of gasoline at times).
+His earlier works primarily focused on fundamental physical and analytical chemistry, high efficiency solar cells, and photo-electrochemistry.
+This included the use of cesium to increase solar cell voltage and solar cells that could store energy for night time use.
+Prof. Licht's focus expanded to include, electron transfer, batteries and fuel cells, including making the first practical aqueous sulfur batteries (overcoming sulfur inherited insulating properties), super iron batteries (based on iron molecules in a plus six oxidative state, which previously was thought impossible to stabilize), the assembling of micro-electrodes, vanadium diboride batteries and air batteries (redox of 11 or over 11 electrons per vanadium diboride molecule and has energy density over that of gasoline at times), and in 2013 the molten air battery.

-After 2009, his work primarily shifted to focus on generating useful molecules, such as graphene nanocarbons (such as CNT, graphene, and CNOs), ammonia, iron, and hydrogen using high temperature electrolysis where heat and electricity can come from either renewable or non-renewable energy.
-High temperature electrolysis per equations outlined in his STEP process reduces energy needed for electrolysis beyond what is attainable using heat in a heat engine, and allows for electrolytes to because that have higher ionic conductivity and more concentrated reactant, allowing for even higher efficiencies.
+After 2009, his work primarily shifted to focus on generating useful molecules, such as graphene nanocarbons (such as CNT, graphene, and CNOs), ammonia, iron, solar fuels such as sungas, and hydrogen using high temperature electrolysis where heat and electricity can come from either renewable or non-renewable energy.
+High temperature electrolysis per equations outlined in his STEP solar energy conversion process reduces the energy needed for electrolysis with higher efficiencies than that of a heat engine, and using available heat, exogenic reactions, concentrated reactants, and the use of high ionic activity electrolytes (molten salts) facilitates the predicted and observed highest levels of electrical to chemical energy and, separately solar and climate mitigation decarbonization conversion efficiencies.

 Early life and education

 Licht was born in Boston, Massachusetts.
 He earned a Bachelor of Science degree in 1976 and a Master of Science in 1980 from Wesleyan University, where he conducted research in molecular quantum mechanics.
 He completed his Ph.D. in 1985 at the Weizmann Institute of Science in materials chemistry, with a focus on photoelectrochemical solar cells.
-From 1986 to 1988, he was a postdoctoral fellow at the Massachusetts Institute of Technology (MIT), where he studied microelectrode diffusion under the guidance of Mark S. Wrighton.
+From 1986 to 1988, he was a postdoctoral fellow at the Massachusetts Institute of Technology (MIT), where he studied, developed theory on, and experimented with microelectrode and chemical diffusion under the guidance of Mark S. Wrighton.